gift-surg/puma/README.md

 ## Python Unified Multi-tasking API (PUMA)

-PUMA provides a simultaneous multi-tasking environment that takes care of managing the complexities of executing and controlling multiple threads and/or processes.
+PUMA provides a simultaneous multi-tasking framework that takes care of managing the complexities of executing and controlling multiple threads and/or processes.
 PUMA encapsulates each task of application code as a "runnable" which can be run in a separate process or thread.
 PUMA provides buffers for runnables to exchange data, plus mechanisms for sending commands to runnables and receiving error status and logging information from them.